priya-gitTest/Architectures-for-Semantic-Segmentation-using-Deep-Learning/README.md

 ## Data

 The `data` folder contains pre-processed images, converted to .tif format from 3-D volume tiff as present in the [challenge website](http://brainiac2.mit.edu/isbi_challenge/).
-The pre-processed images were taken from [here](https://github.com/zhixuhao/unet).

 ## Architectures

 - ### U-Net